-The Cambridge Primary School Staff Code of Conduct Policy gives clarity to measures required to ensure that all employees and pupils can work with and enjoy being part of a safe and caring environment.
+These policies, along with this agreement, ensure that all employees and pupils can work with and enjoy being part of a safe and caring environment.

-Whilst it is recognised that individual members of an organisation may hold different values and opinions, adults working within a school environment are in a position of trust and their conduct is, therefore, governed by specific laws and guidance and the policies and procedures agreed by the Headteacher and Governing Body.
+Whilst it is recognised that individual members of an organisation may hold different values and opinions, adults working within a school environment are in a position of trust and their conduct is, therefore, governed by specific laws and guidance and the policies and procedures agreed by the Head teacher and Local Advisory Committee.